robbintt/minecraft-ec2-launcher/README.md

-# AWS Lambda Function: Start EC2 Instance
+# AWS Lambda Function: Start Minecraft EC2 Template

-Also might have a function to stop the instance when it receives a signal... and maybe even poll for that signal?
-Would rather have the signal pushing go to this from the EC2 instance since the EC2 instance is running and the lamdba costs money to run.
+The golden master ami will stop the instance if no connections exist on the port for 15 minutes.

+The image also contains a connection to elastic filesystem which holds all instance state.

-## Quick Ref
+## Lambda Policies

-- ubuntu ec2 ssh connection string: `ssh -i .ssh/whatever-keypair.pem ubuntu@ip_addr`
+The lambda aws role has three policies attached and is passed into zappa to be attached to the lambda function.

 ## Brittleness

-This assumes it's the only EC2 instance in the region, lol.

-FUTURE: Use a `tag` or something to track the correct EC2 instance or it's simply not going to work.

-## Hibernation

-Instance hibernation will significantly speed up launch times and preserve existing game state.

-Just set `Hibernate=True` in stop_instances.
+Currently the lambda stores instance id as an envvvar which expires, allowing more than 1 server to come up when the lambda loses its envvar.
+We need to store the instance id in a more permanent place e.g. ssm param.

 ## Zappa Roles

-Zappa default roles are pretty permissive.
+Zappa deployer default roles are pretty permissive.
 This needs reduced: https://github.com/Miserlou/Zappa#custom-aws-iam-roles-and-policies-for-deployment

 ## Custom Domain + Zappa